Most Asked Questions About Weight Loss & Fat Loss

 Building muscle while losing fat, called ‘body recomposition’, is possible but challenging and depends on several factors.

-Beginners, individuals returning after a break, and those with significant body fat have the best chance of achieving both simultaneously.
-However, this requires adequate protein intake, resistance training, and a moderate calorie deficit [16].
+Beginners, those returning after a break, and people with significant amounts of body fat have the best chance of achieving both simultaneously.
+However, this requires correct diet, exercise and lifestyle routines [16].

 More experienced lifters typically need to choose between prioritising muscle gain or fat loss, as these goals have competing nutritional requirements.
 Progress is slower than focusing on one goal exclusively.

-For most people, alternating focused phases of muscle building and fat loss can produce better (or more efficient) long-term results.
+For most people, alternating focused phases of muscle building and fat loss can produce better (or more efficient) long-term results, but be more difficult to plan and manage.

 11. If I lose fat, will I lose cellulite?